 We have had them destroy hardwood and Cypress framed homes, so don’t think you are safe if your homes are constructed from these timbers.
 In fact, our Most destructive termites hardwood is their preferred food.
 Even steel framed homes are at risk because there is plenty of timber elements in them.

 Areas Found: Commonly found in southern areas of Queensland and NSW, ACT, Victoria and Western Australia – Found in urban areas or where trees are highly prevalent.
 These guys have visible nests usually in trees and ground nests which makes it a lot easier to treat and to eliminate the colony.
 This is probably one of the main reasons why they don’t get put in the same class as the other two.

-Destruction - Nasutitermes can be very destructive to buildings ,homes and other timber structures if not detected.
+Destruction – Nasutitermes can be very destructive to buildings, homes and other timber structures if not detected.
 Sometimes severe damage can occur, but not so much as the nests are usually visible.
-We always advise to treat visible nests as this will take the pressure off your homes.
-I get told by a lot of people if we leave them alone they won't come to my house but this is not advisable as termites need to feed their ever growing colony and are always foraging around for new food sources and our homes and buildings are a smorgasbourg for them.
+We always advise treating visible nests as this will take the pressure off your homes.
+I get told by a lot of people if we leave them alone they won’t come to my house but this is not advisable as termites need to feed their ever-growing colony and are always foraging around for new food sources and our homes and buildings are a smorgasbord for them.

 Areas found: found throughout South East Qld, NSW, the ACT, Victoria, and southern parts of South Australia and Western Australia – Mostly found in urban areas or where trees are highly prevalent.
 This termite is hard to identify and can get confused with Microcerotermes but these guys aren’t classed in the major destructive category.

 Nest Location – Heterotermes will build their colony nest next to stumps, logs and in trees or other timber in direct contact with the soil where some wood decay or rotting is present.